otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 impossible for other clients to start the non-interactive DAKE with the client.
 The maximum number of Prekey Messages that can be published in one message is 255.
-All Prekey Messages included in the Prekey Publication message must have them all same instance tag.
-They must also have the same instance tag as the one stated in the Client and Prekey profiles.
+All Prekey Messages included in the Prekey Publication message must have the same instance tag.
+They must also have the same instance tag as the one stated in the Client and Prekey profiles, if included.

 This message must be attached to a DAKE-3 message.